Rock it. Science

 Combining fructose and glucose in sports nutrition improves their oxidation.
 This combination can increase carb intake through the use of different intestinal transporters (SGLT-1; glucose, and GLUT5; fructose) (2, 6).
 Meanwhile, galactose is a generally well-tolerated simple sugar, naturally occurring in various foods (7).

-How to fuel for a marathon
+How to Fuel for a Marathon

 Carb mixes offer versatility - you may gradually adjust your carb intake in pursuit of greater carb tolerance.
 This “gut training” has the potential to improve performance without the messiness, intense taste, or texture of energy gels (4, 6, 8, 9).